milanaryal/milanaryal.github.io/_labs/style-guide.md

 ---
-layout: post
+layout: page
 title: "Style Guide"
-subtitle: "This is the style guide for Milan Aryal."
+description: "This is the style guide for Milan Aryal."
 date: 2015-08-12T13:09:23+05:45
 last_modifies_at: 2015-08-12T13:53:03+05:45
 ---